rvn40/techinet-kubernetes-series/E3/README.md

-# Setup Kubernetes Cluster with minikube on Ubuntu
+# Setup Kubernetes Cluster with Minikube on Ubuntu

 ## Prerequisite